1936 Summer Olympics

+Host City Selection

-By the time of the 1931 IOC Session, only Barcelona and Berlin were left in contention for the delegate vote.
-Rome withdrew on the eve of the vote.
-How other candidates withdrew is unclear, as is the seriousness of intent behind all of the listed candidate cities.
-The other cities who announced an intention to hold the games, but which withdrew from the race, were Alexandria, Budapest, Buenos Aires, Cologne, Dublin, Frankfurt, Helsinki, Lausanne, Montevideo, Nuremberg, Rio de Janeiro, and Rome.
-Helsinki, Rome, Barcelona and Rio de Janeiro would go on to host the Olympic Games in 1952, 1960, 1992 and 2016, respectively.
+At the 28th IOC Session, held in May 1930 in Berlin, 14 cities announced their intention to bid to host the 1936 Summer Olympic Games.
+By the time of the 29th IOC Session in Barcelona in April 1931, only Barcelona and Berlin were left in contention.
+The other cities that announced an intention to hold the games, but withdrew from the race, were Alexandria, Budapest, Buenos Aires, Cologne, Dublin, Frankfurt, Helsinki, Lausanne, Montevideo, Nuremberg, Rio de Janeiro, and Rome.
+Helsinki, Rome, Barcelona, and Rio de Janeiro would go on to host the Olympic Games in 1952, 1960, 1992, and 2016, respectively.
+Rome withdrew on the eve of the 1931 Session.

-The selection procedure marked the second and final time that the International Olympic Committee would gather to vote in a city which was bidding to host those Games.
-The only other time this occurred was at the inaugural IOC Session in Paris, France, on 24 April 1894.
-Then, Athens and Paris were chosen to host the 1896 and 1900 Games, respectively.

 The city of Barcelona held a multi-sport festival at the same time as the 1931 IOC Session.
-This included a football match between Spain and the Irish Free State, which was watched by 70,000 spectators.
-The political uncertainty around the declaration of the Second Spanish Republic, which had happened days before the IOC Session, was likely to have been a greater factor in the decision taken by delegates regarding the host city for 1936.
-Berlin prevailed.
+This included a football match between Spain and the Irish Free State, which was watched by 50,000 spectators.
+The political uncertainty around the declaration of the Second Spanish Republic, which had happened days before the IOC Session, was likely a great factor in the decision taken by delegates regarding the host city for 1936.

+The games were the first for which the host was decided by a vote of each individual IOC member.
+The deadline for votes was 13 May 1931, two weeks after the Barcelona Session.
+Of the 67 voting IOC members, 19 submitted ballots during the Session, and 40 by post to the IOC headquarters in Lausanne; the other 8 abstained.
+The vote was 43 for Berlin, and 16 for Barcelona.

-After the Nazis took control of Germany, and began instituting anti-Semitic policies, the IOC held private discussions among its delegates about changing the decision to hold the Games in Berlin.
+After the Nazis took control of Germany and began instituting anti-Semitic policies, the IOC held private discussions among its delegates about changing the decision to hold the Games in Berlin.
 However, Hitler's regime gave assurances that Jewish athletes would be allowed to compete on a German Olympic team.
 One year before the games, the American Olympic Association suggested to change the venue to Rome; they saw Rome as a good replacement because Rome was originally selected to hold the 1908 Summer Olympics.
+The proposal was not seriously discussed.